 Without proper care, the effectiveness or efficiency of gas stoves reduce.
-This starts with the blockage of the gas ports which prevents a proper gas flow.
-One of the major signs of a blocked gas cooktop burner is the production or release of a feeble flame.
+This starts with the blockage of the gas ports, which prevents an adequate gas flow.

 Cleaning the Burners on Gas Stove Step By Step Guide